RishiDesai/rishidesai.github.io/_posts/2025-05-08-character-lora.md

 Using a single thread with multiple images per message works well inside ChatGPT.
 However, it's not possible with the GPT-4o API, which refuses to caption images due to privacy concerns.
 Instead, use open-source models like DeepSeek or Llama 4.

-With APIs, It's generally infeasible to caption all images in one thread, and most APIs like together.ai limit the number of images in a single message.
+With APIs, it's generally infeasible to caption all images in one thread, and most APIs like [together.ai](https://www.together.ai/) limit the number of images in a single message.
 The best compromise I found is to use one thread per image category (e.g., expressions, face angles) and caption unrelated images in individual threads.

 ### Training Configuration
 For my dataset, I found 1000 steps and LoRA rank of 16 provided a good balance between quality and training time.
 I used a learning rate of 8e-4 and batch size of 1.

 Training at 512x512 speeds up training time to around 30 minutes, which is great if you can upscale at test time; otherwise 768x768 is a good middle ground.
 For my examples, I trained at rank 16 and 1024x1024 resolution for quality.
-With a single L40S GPU with 48GB VRAM, the training takes around 60 minutes running Flux.1-dev at bfloat16 precision.
+With a single L40S GPU with 48GB VRAM, the training run takes around 60 minutes running Flux.1-dev at bfloat16 precision.

 Regardless of your setup, fix the image resolution across your dataset.